tolicodes/tolidates/README.md

 - Profit Sharing Multiplier  0.1 (10%)

 ## About Toli
-### How do people Describe Me - 🐕 Exoskeleton Golden Retriever
+### How do people Describe Me - 🐕 Golden Retriever
 ![Photo 20](/photos/20.jpeg)
 Loyal, adventurous, and playfully naughty.